Heatwave Action Plan

 • According to the Swiss TPH, humidity in the Swiss climate affects well-being but not mortality.
 Humidity is indirectly accounted for by Tmean, in that when humidity is high there is a lesser degree of cooling at night.
 A higher minimum temperature will therefore result in a higher mean temperature over 24 hours.
 Tmean thus incorporates the new epidemiological findings for Switzerland.

-As a reference, the heatwave period was declared during a total of 16 calendar days in 2022.
+As a reference, the heatwave period was declared during a total of 16 calendar days in 2022, and 10 calendar days in 2023.

 Heatwave situation 2022